developer-kumamoto/if-menu/readme.txt

 === If Menu ===
 Contributors: andrei.igna
-Tags: menu, if, conditional, statements, hide, show, dispaly, roles, nav menu Requires at least: 4
+Tags: menu, if, rules, conditional, statements, hide, show, dispaly, roles, nav menu Requires at least: 4
-Tested up to: 4.6
+Tested up to: 4.8
 Stable tag: trunk
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show/hide menu items with conditional statements
+Display or hide menu items with user-defines rules

 == Description ==

-Simple plugin that adds extra functionality to Menu Items.
-The plugin will allow to show or hide menu items based on condition statements (Is single page, User is Logged In, etc).
+**If Menu** is a WordPress plugin which adds extra functionality for menu items, making it easy to hide or display menu items based on user-defined rules.
+Example:

+* display a menu item only if current `User is logged in`
+* hide menu items if `visiting from mobile device`
+* display menu items just for `Admins and Editors`

-The management is very easy, each menu item will have a "Enable Conditional Logic" check that will allow to select a conditional statement (Example in Screenshots)
+The plugin is easy to use, each menu item will have a “Change menu item visibility” option which will enable the selection of rules (example in Screenshots).

-Basic conditional statements are included in the plugin, other will be included in future releases or can be added by another plugins or themes.
+## Features

+* Basic set of visibility rules
+  * User state `User is logged in`
+  * User roles `Admin` `Editor` `Author` etc
+  * Page type `Front page` `Single page` `Single post`
+  * Device `Is Mobile`
+  * *more to be added with each plugin update*
+* Multiple rules - mix multiple rules for a menu item visibility
+  * show if `User is logged in` AND `Device is mobile`
+  * show if `User is Admin` AND `Is front page`
+* Support for adding your custom rules

-Example of adding a new conditional statement is described in the FAQ section
+Example of adding a new rule is described in the FAQ section

 == Installation ==